 What Do You See on a La Maddalena Boat Trip?

-You can take these from either the port in Palau or from the harbour in La Maddalena.
+You can take these boat tours to La Maddalena archipelago from Palau or from the harbour in La Maddalena.

-Spargi – At Spargi you will find pristine beaches such as Cala Soraya that are backed by fragrant mastic trees.
-Your boat will have its first stop here for a while so that you can get out and have a sunbathe on the sand, swim in the sea, or explore the island on foot.
+Spargi – La Maddalena boat tours call in at Spargi where you will find pristine beaches such as Cala Soraya that are backed by fragrant mastic trees.
+Your boat will have its first stop here for a while so that you can get out and have a sunbathe on the sandy beaches, swim in the crystal clear sea, or explore the island on foot.

 Sadly, after years of tourists taking the pinkest sand home as a souvenir, the beach is now a much paler, whiter colour than it used to be.
 It is still stunning though and your boat trip will swing by here so you can take a look at the pink sand for yourself.
 Just don’t take any home with you!